peteroupc/peteroupc.github.io/estimation.md

 Suppose there is an endless stream of items, each generated at random and independently from each other, and we can sample as many items from the stream as we want.
 Then the following algorithm estimates the most frequently occurring item, called the _mode_.(Dutta and Goswami 2010)[^12]  This assumes the following are known:

-- Exactly one item must occur more frequently than the others.
+- Exactly one item has a greater probability of occurring than the others.
-- $\epsilon$ is greater than 0 and less than one half of the smallest possible difference between the mode's probability and the next most frequent item's probability.
+- $\epsilon$ is greater than 0 and less than one half of the smallest possible difference between the mode's probability and the next most probable item's probability.
 - $\delta$ is greater than 0 and less than 1.
 - _n_ is the number of distinct items that can be taken.